“Referring to” or “referring too” is the topic we’ll be discussing in this article. Only one of these forms is accurate. Read on to learn more!

 It’s relatively common for “to” and “too” to be misspelled.
-If you’ve become a victim to it before, don’t worry too much!
-They both sound incredibly similar because they’re both pronounced like the number “two.”
+If you’ve misspelled it before, don’t worry too much!
+They sound similar because they’re pronounced the same way.
 It isn’t until they are written down that their difference is evident.

 Remembering If The Correct Spelling Is “Referring To” or “Referring Too”

 Because only “referring to” makes sense, it would help to have a quick tip to remind you of this spelling.

 “Too” is interchangeable with “also” or “in addition.”
 The best way to remember that “referring to” is the only accurate form is by substituting “to” with the word “also” and seeing if it works.
 Since “referring also the book” doesn’t make sense, you should always avoid it.